 You can hop atop the marker and sit on the state line if you’d like.
-The monument is surrounded by woods, and you have to travel down a path in the park to reach it.
+Woods surround the monument, and you have to travel down a path in the park to reach it.

 We take the surveying of such lines, between states, between countries, surrounding towns and cities and counties for granted, as well as the exploration and discovery of the places where we live.
 The programs that search engines use to discover new pages on the Web and revisit old pages are a little like those explorers and surveyors – finding material online to add to their indexes so that we can explore those indexes and search for information and pages hosted on servers scattered around the globe.

-Those programs are often referred to as crawlers or spiders or robots or bots, and there are many restraints that limit how well they might be able to explore and define the pages that we find online.
+Those programs are often referred to as crawlers or spiders or robots or bots, and many restraints limit how well they might explore and define the pages that we find online.

 Simple and Complex Crawling Programs

-If a search engine were to follow the detailed exploration process described in IBM’s patent, it would probably be a pretty computationally expensive process to use, and would likely take a fair amount of time and effort to index many pages.
-The crawlers that the major commercial search engines use seem much simpler, and don’t explore the pages on the Web in that much depth.
+If a search engine were to follow the detailed exploration process described in IBM’s patent, it would probably be a pretty computationally expensive process to use.
+It would likely take a fair amount of time and effort to index many pages.
+The crawlers that the major commercial search engines use seem much simpler and don’t explore the pages on the Web in that much depth.
 Google’s Webmaster Guidelines describe the simplicity of the crawling programs that they use with this statement:

-Lynx is one of the very early web browsing programs, and a very simple one, which lets you look at the text on pages.
+Lynx is a very early web browsing program and a straightforward one, which lets you look at the text on pages.

 Watching Out for Cookies

-One of the efforts that someone performing search engine optimization may and should take on a site is to see how search engine friendly the pages of that site might be.
-Part of that inquiry is making sure that search engine crawling programs can visit all of the pages of a site that the site owner wants indexed, and that meaningful information from crawled pages can be indexed by search engines.
-One stumbling block to indexing a site is when a search engine crawling program is required to take a “cookie” to see pages.
+One of the efforts that someone performing search engine optimization may and should take on a site is to see how search-engine-friendly the pages of that site might be.
+Part of that inquiry is making sure that search engine crawling programs can visit all of the pages of a site that the site owner wants indexing and that search engines can index meaningful information from crawled pages.
+One stumbling block to indexing a site is when a search engine crawling program must take a “cookie” to see pages.

 Cookie Enabled Search Crawlers